apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 how to make your custom types available to the decode/encode machinery for this purpose.

-Note:  Google's C++ implementation will not decode JSON unless it understands the types of all inner objects.
+Note:  Google's C++ implementation does not decode JSON unless it understands the types of all inner objects.
 SwiftProtobuf can decode JSON in this case and can re-encode back to JSON.
 It only needs the types when translating between dissimilar encodings.

-Caveat:  SwiftProtobuf's Text format decoding will currently ignore Any fields if the types are not registered.
+Caveat:  SwiftProtobuf's Text format decoding currently ignores Any fields if the types are not registered.

 ### Google_Protobuf_Duration, Google_Protobuf_Timestamp